A quick review before we pick up where we left off:

 “The secret things belong to Yehovah our God, but the things that are revealed belong to us and to our children forever, that we may do all the words of this Law.” –Deuteronomy 29:29

 God spoke the Torah to His people through Moses, commanding them to walk in His righteous way, calling it a blessing.
 The psalmists agree, rejoicing in the wonders of His Torah.
 The prophets consistently call us to repent and turn back to His Torah.
-Yeshua lived His righteous life in perfect demonstration of the Torah.
+Yeshua’s perfect life demonstrated the righteous way to live out the Torah which we are to imitate.
 And the apostles imitated their Master with eyes enlightened to the full meaning of the Torah.
 Why should we do any different?

 “And by this we know that we have come to know Him, if we keep His commandments.
 Whoever says ‘I know Him’ but does not keep His commandments is a liar, and the truth is not in him, but whoever keeps His word, in him truly the love of God is perfected.
 By this we may know that we are in Him: whoever says he abides in Him ought to walk in the same way in which He walked.” –1 John 2:3-6